eiqinzulkifli22/GojesProjectProposal/README.md

 ### 1.2 PROBLEM DESCRIPTION
 #### 1.2.1  Background of the problem

-The system intended to be developed is a mobile application while the target users will be men and women who are concern with their calories intake and burnt.
-Normally, when people take their meal, they are unaware of the calorie intakes.
+The system intended to be developed is a mobile application while the target users will be men and women who are concern with their calories intake and burned.
+Normally, when people take their meal, they are unaware of the calorie amount.
 This can be detrimental because ones might take too much calories while ones might consume too little calories for their body.
 Moreover, the calories intake for each individual is different according to some factors for instance age, gender, weight and exercise level.

 #### 1.2.2 Problem Statement
 Sometimes it is hard to locate the calories of food products due to too many information on the products’ cover/ packaging/ plastic and the font used can be too small to read.
 The information provided on the foods’ packaging does not include how many calories intake is suitable for each individual.
 It takes time to calculate manually the number of calories needed and burned for each person.